- Cook only where allowed.

 - Close all doors behind you as you leave.

 - Evacuate to your building assembly point (located at least 200 feet away from the building).
 Assembly points are designated for UTK buildings on signage located near elevators and exits.
 Need evacuation assistance, click functional needs icon on the upper right of the page.

-- Do not re-enter the building until the fire department or police makes the all-clear announcement.
+- Do not re-enter the building until emergency responders have given the all-clear.

 - Call 911.